swingcake/covid-19/README.md

-# covid-19
+# COVID-19

-This aims to visualise coronavirus affected areas around the world.
+This is a Progressive Web App wich displays coronavirus affected places all over the world.